 Yes, it calls for 1/4 cup and yes, I know that sounds like an unreasonable amount.
 There is 24 cups of tomatoes in here and for me, it really does need it.
 But, if that’s a concern, just start with about half and then taste it a little while later and adjust according to your desires.

-Add the chili powder and cumin powder.
+Add the chili powder and ground cumin.
 Bring all ingredients to a low boil, stirring occasionally to prevent sticking.
 Turn the heat down to low, cover and simmer for 30 minutes, stirring occasionally to also prevent sticking and scorching.
 That would be a bad thing.

 If you look closely at this picture, you’ll see another ingredient.
 We are folks that like a little punch in our salsa.
 Since I remove the membranes and seeds from the jalapenos, there’s really little to no heat there.
 So, I will typically add a couple of minced up habanero.
 Even then, it’s probably considered medium heat.
 (Don’t forget the gloves when handling and chopping the habanero!
 They are super hot!!)